Overview: Structured Intervention Units (SIUs)

 - Inmates have the opportunity for a minimum of four hours each day for time outside of their cell.
 This can include programs and activities and contact with Chaplains of their spiritual denomination, Elders, CSC staff and visits with loved ones.

-- Inmates have the opportunity for two hours each day of meaningful human contact.
+- Inmates have the opportunity for two hours each day to interact with others.
 This can include programs, services, interventions, cultural, religious and spiritual practices, community partners such as volunteers, and family contact, including through video visitation.

 - Inmates are provided with several offers per day for time out of cell.